IreneBhaskar/Basic-Home-Lab/README.md

 <p align="center">Step 12: Change the Network Adapter from NAT to Internal Network (reduce the risk of malware entering the host machine)</p>
 <p align="center"> <img src="images/imagestep12.png" height="80%" width="80%"/> </p>
+<p align="center">*Internal Network allows VMs to communicate with each other on a private virtual network (a 'fake internet') but prevents access to the host machine and the internet</p>

 <p align="center">Step 13: Change to Internal Network for both Virtual Machines</p>
 <p align="center"> <img src="images/imagestep13.png" height="80%" width="80%"/> </p>